Common Career Mistakes and How to Avoid Them

 Stagnation

-- Seek Mentoring: Find someone to mentor you who can offer direction, assistance, collaborations, connections or identify areas of improvement.
+- Seek Mentoring: Find an individual mentor who can provide assistance, suggestions, collaborations or highlight areas to improve.

 Negativity